DerGuru/The-Resonant/New Chapters/Part1/P1-11_Digital_Ghosts.md

 *"Not really, no."*

 *"Then be careful.
 Document everything.
 Trust no one.
-And if things get weird—weirder than weird—find someone you can trust who knows the field.
+And if things get weird - weirder than weird - find someone you can trust who knows the field.
 Not official channels.
 Those are compromised.
 Someone independent.
 Someone who understands that not all resonance follows the textbooks."*

 Jason typed: *"Do you know anyone like that?"*